-The PMEVCNTSRn, are captured copies of PMEVCNTRn_EL0, n is 0-5.
+The PMEVCNTSRn registers are captured copies of PMEVCNTRn\EL0 registers.
+The range of n for PMEVCNTSRn is 0 to 5.

-When they are captured, the value in PMSSEVCNTRn is unaffected by writes to PMSSEVCNTRn_EL0 and PMCR EL0.P.
+When they are captured, the value in PMSSEVCNTRn is unaffected by writes to PMSSEVCNTRn\EL0 and PMCR\EL0.P.

-Any access to PMSSEVCNTRn returns an error if any of the following occurs:
+Any access to PMEVCNTSRn registers returns an error if any of the following occurs: